wp-plugins/buysellads/readme.txt

 * First Release 7/19/2010

 == Upgrade Notice ==

+= 2.0 =
+Cleaned up the repo UPGRADE if you downloaded any previous version

 = 1.1 =
 The backfill option has been removed.
 BuySellAds.com is implementing this feature server side and will no longer require a plugin.